• Email

 Sweet Zing Ginger Oatmeal Green Smoothie

 Here's to an even more delicious 2016!
-While some of you may have made New Year's resolutions to eat healthy, I've spent the past week dreaming about what kind of cookie I want to make next (chewy gluten free oatmeal toffee cookies sweetened with dates in case you're wondering - no shame).
+While some of you may have made New Year's resolutions to eat better, I've spent the past week dreaming about what kind of cookie I want to make next (chewy gluten free oatmeal toffee cookies sweetened with dates in case you're wondering - no shame).
 Then I promptly ate all the leftover holiday cookies and toffee and desperately needed something green in my diet.
 And fast.

-At the same time Quaker sent me some of their new Gluten Free Quick 1-Minute Oats to use in a gluten free recipe for the New Year.
 As the voice of reason and self-control, my mom warned me that cookies were no way to start out the new year (even though cookies = more friends amiright?
 Now that I'm stocked up on gluten-free oats, we'll eat those oatmeal cookies together soon, my friends, don't worry).
 But for now: we'll ring in the new year with this quick and easy sweet zing ginger oatmeal green smoothie.
 The perfect refresher while you check items off your 2016 to-do list.

 Sweet Zing Ginger Oatmeal Green Smoothie